Can parametric insurance change the game in climate disasters?

 That can cut out the need for a claims expert visit to assess damage before the insurer pays, as with traditional insurance, and allow for quicker payouts.

-Here's how it works - and where it might catch on:
+Here's how it works - and where it is catching on:

 What are the benefits compared to traditional insurance?